bgamari/ghc-wiki-import/plugins/type-checker/row-types/coxswain/notes.md

 GHC will also have applied the renaming to any wanteds via `SEQSAME`.

-### Generating Givens While Solving Wanteds
+### Generating "Hidden" Givens While Solving Wanteds

 If I recall correctly, new givens cannot be generated while simplifying wanteds (the comment on [
 \`TcInteract.runTcPluginsWanted\`](https://github.com/ghc/ghc/blob/57858fc8b519078ae89a4859ce7588adb39f6e96/compiler/typecheck/TcInteract.hs#L269) sounds like I'm recalling correctly).
 I think this should be allowed, if only as a convenience to plugin authors.
 They could at least use it to memoize any forwarding chaining/reasoning done by their plugin as it solves wanteds.
+(For my particular plugin, it might also be nice if these hidden givens could be accompanied by similarly hidden universally quantified variables; in other words, binding this evidence might reveal an existentially quantified variable.
+This seems like a bigger ask...)